 A number of centres exist where Anthroposophic Medicine is practised in England and Scotland, including NHS General Practice settings, charities, hospitals and therapy centres operating on a private or charitable basis.
 There are Blackthorn Medical Centre (NHS) and the Blackthorn Trust (charity), Elysia Therapeutic Centre, Helios Medical Centre and The Helios Trust (charity), Kairos Rehabilitation (charity), St. Luke’s Therapy Centre and Therapy and Wellness Centre Rudolf Steiner House.
 Details can be found in the map.

-Anthroposophic Nursing: according to the International Association the special characteristics of Anthroposophic Nursing are:
+Anthroposophic Nursing: according to Vademecum, the special characteristics of Anthroposophic Nursing are:

 Anthroposophic Nurses, Midwives and other Paramedical professionals (as well as students of these professions) are very welcome to join the Anthroposophic Medical Association as Associate Members in the UK.
 Internationally, info can be found on the website of International Forum for Anthroposophic Nursing.

-Weleda was founded in 1925 and is now based in Ilkeston, Derbyshire.
+Weleda was founded in 1925.
+In the UK, it is based in Ilkeston, Derbyshire.
 All the manufacturing processes for natural medicines and bodycare products take place there – from the growing of the plants to the finished product.
 Weleda products are prepared without artificial additives, preservatives, sweeteners or colourings, and they are not tested on animals.
 The medicines, which include homeopathic remedies, can be bought from health stores, pharmacies or direct from Weleda and all are available on NHS prescription.
 To learn more of their believe and practice, see A holistic, therapeutic approach, An integrated medicine system and Health is a continuous process.